Pension Rights Equalisation

-Upon divorce, a pension rights equalization is typically carried out ex officio.
-In this process, the family court divides the pension rights acquired during the marriage equally between both spouses and transfers, on behalf of the spouse entitled to equalization and at the expense of the rights of the spouse obligated to provide equalization, a claim in the amount of the equalization value to the pension provider with whom the rights of the spouse obligated to provide equalization are held.
+Upon divorce, pension rights equalisation is routinely carried out ex officio.
+In this process, the Family Court divides the pension rights acquired during the marriage equally between both spouses and transfers, on behalf of the spouse entitled to equalisation and at the expense of the spouse liable for equalisation, a claim equal to the equalisation value to the pension provider with whom the spouse liable for equalisation holds their pension rights.

 Frequently Asked Questions About Pension Rights Equalization